DeepthyU/Recipe-Recommender/README.md

 ## Web Interface

-The web interface is started by running `UI.py` in the `src/web-app` directory.
+The web interface is started by running `streamlit run UI.py` in the `src/web-app` directory.